Azure-Samples/azure-python-labs/4-postgres-citus/README.md

 Azure Database for PostgreSQL is a fully managed database-as-a-service based on the open-source Postgres relational database engine.
 The Hyperscale (Citus) deployment option enables you to scale queries horizontally- across multiple machines, to serve applications that require greater scale and performance.
 Citus transforms Postgres into a distributed database with features like sharding, a distributed SQL engine, reference tables, and distributed tables.
 The combination of parallelism, keeping more data in memory, and higher I/O bandwidth can lead to significant performance improvements

 With the latest release, Citus 10 is now available in preview on Azure Hyperscale(Citus) with new capabilities like Columnar Storage, sharding on a single node Postgres machine, Joins between Local PostgreSQL & Citus tables and much more.
+With Basic Tier, you can now build applications that are scale ready from day one.

-In this lab, we will learn about some of the superpowers that Citus brings to the table by distributing data across multiple nodes.
+In this lab, we will learn about some of the superpowers that Citus brings in to the table by distributing data across multiple nodes.
 We will explore:

 - How to create an Azure Database for PostgreSQL-Hyperscale(Citus) using Azure Portal
 - Concepts of Sharding on Hyperscale(Citus) Basic Tier